N0x31/markdown-fr/syntax/tables.md

-# Tableaux
+# Tables

-Les tableaux ne font pas partie du coeur de la spec Markdown, mais ils font partie de GFM (GitHub Flavored Markdown) et Markdown Here les supporte.
+Tables are not parts of the core of the Markdown spec, but they are part of GFM (GitHub Flavored Markdown) and Markdown Here supports them.

-Voici un exemple de tableau avec le résultat dessous :
+Here is an example of table with the result below :

     | Les tableaux  | Sont            | Cools |
     | ------------- |:---------------:| -----:|